syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/cell.md

 | Vertical   | Displays the vertical grid lines only.                |
 | Default    | Displays grid lines based on the theme.               |

-The following example demonstrates how to set the `GridLines` property based on changing the dropdown value using the [Change](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_Change) event of the DropDownList component.
+The following example demonstrates how to set the `gridLines` property based on changing the dropdown value using the [change](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_Change) event of the DropDownList component.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}